A Jedi's Fight - A Star Wars Fan Fiction Story

 Leia watched as the Millennium Falcon boarded the Tychorion.
 Han had indeed managed to leave Myr unseen after their short conversation.
 She hoped that Luke was with him.

-"Millennium Falcon has landed," A PA-system blared through the huge hall.
-Leia left her place behind the window of the control room and walked over to the familiar shape of the Corellian freighter.
+"Millennium Falcon has landed," A PA-system blared through the huge docking hall.
+Leia look through the window of the control room and saw over to the familiar shape of the Corellian freighter.
+She hurried down stairs.
 The ramp came down as she neared the ship.
 She waited patiently, but suddenly her face brightened as she felt the presence of her brother and of another Force user.
-Luke had come, but he had also taken the young Quelan woman with him.
+Luke had come, but he had also taken the young Quelan woman Chati with him.
 Why?
-She looked up and saw Han and a young Quelan girl walking down the ramp, followed by Chewbacca and Luke.
+She looked up and saw Han and a young Quelan woman walking down the ramp, followed by Chewbacca and Luke.
 Han hurried over to her and hugged her.

 "Missed you, darling," He said and gave her another passionate kiss, "Glad to take you back on board the Falcon again.
 I suppose you're coming with me, if we're going back to Myr?"

 "I will, my love," Leia said and turned to the young female Quelan who stood waiting with her eyes cast down.
-Han pushed the girl to her.
+Han pushed the girl in Leia's direction.

-"This is the stowaway who secretly hid herself on board when we left Tyr.
-This time I put her in one of the passengers seat to next to your brother to keep an eye on her," Han said with a mocking laughter.
+"This is a stowaway who secretly hid herself on board when we left Tyr.
+This time I put her in one of the passengers seat next to your brother to keep an eye on her," Han said with a mocking laughter.

-"Hello Chati, welcome on board the New Republic Tychorion," Leia said friendly and stretched out her hand.
+"Hello Chati, welcome on board the New Republic's Tychorion," Leia said friendly and stretched out her hand.

-"It so huge," Chati said in awe, expressing her feelings about the impact the size of the Tychorion had made on her.
+"It so huge," Chati said in awe looking around her, expressing her feelings about the impact the size of the Tychorion had made on her.

 She still kept looking around the main landing hangar, before she realized she was neglecting Leia's outstretched hand.
 She formally bowed, as she had seen when Wedge Antilles had saluted Jedi master Skywalker.